shrhir1/Python1_Assignment2/README.md

 Date: 07/12/2022

-File: **shop.py** is a program that asks the user to enter **user's name, age, and favorite movie** and outputs a greeting message that includes the information about the user.

 **Overview**

 This project is a simple vending machine simulation implemented in Python.
 It allows users to select a beverage, deposit money, and receive change using a greedy algorithm to minimize the number of coins returned.